-This lightning-to-USB cord, packaged by Apple with its iPhones and iPads, is the cord to which others are compared.
-At 1 meter long, it’s just the right length to connect Apple devices to a computer’s USB port to sync and charge devices, but it’s not so long that it gets tangled in your gear.
-Connect this white cord to an Apple USB power adapter to charge devices from a wall outlet when you’re on the go or there’s no laptop around.
+This Lightning-to-USB cord, packaged by Apple with its iPhones and iPads, is the cord to which others are compared.
+At 1 meter long (about three fit), it’s just the right length to connect Apple devices to a computer’s USB port to sync and charge devices, but it’s not so long that it gets tangled in your gear.
+Connect this white cord to an Apple USB power adapter to charge devices from a wall outlet when you’re on the go or when there’s no laptop around.

 The Best Lightning Cable to Keep iPhones and Other Devices Powered Up

 Lightning cables keep Apple devices charged and synced at all times.
 The best ones withstand thousands of bends and are long enough to easily reach your outlet or laptop.

 BobVila.com and its partners may earn a commission if you purchase a product through one of our links.

 - Best OverallApple Lightning to USB CableCheck Latest Price

 - Runner UpAmazon Basics USB-A to Lightning Cable CordCheck Latest Price